danielaloperahernandez/sorting_algorithms/README.md

 -   AllNo list/array does not need to be sorted if its size is less than 2.

 ## Tasks

+### 0. Bubble sort
+-   Write a function that sorts an array of integers in ascending order using the Bubble sort algorithm

+-   CompilingPrototype: void bubble_sort(int *array, size_t size);
+-   You’re expected to print the array after each time you swap two elements (See example below)
+-   Write in the file 0-O, the big O notations of the time complexity of the Bubble sort algorithm, with 1 notation per line:

+### 1. Insertion sort

+-   Write a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm

+-   Compiling Prototype: void insertion_sort_list(listint_t **list);
+-   You are not allowed to modify the integer n of a node. -    You have to swap the nodes themselves.
+-   You’re expected to print the list after each time you swap two elements (See example below)

+### 2. Selection sort
+-   Write a function that sorts an array of integers in ascending order using the Selection sort algorithm

+-   Prototype: void selection_sort(int *array, size_t size);
+-   You’re expected to print the array after each time you swap two elements (See example below)

+### 3. Quick sort
+-   Write a function that sorts an array of integers in ascending order using the Quick sort algorithm

+-   Compiling Prototype: void quick_sort(int *array, size_t size);
+-   You must implement the Lomuto partition scheme.
+-   The pivot should always be the last element of the partition being sorted.

+### 4. Shell sort - Knuth Sequence
+-   Write a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequenc

+### 5. Cocktail shaker sort
+-   Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm

 ## Autors